The 20 Best Chili Toppings for Weight Loss

 Delicious on just about anything, avocado is a great chili topper.
 "It's like having guacamole on top of your chili!
 Avocados' creamy texture makes it appealing and adds a nice dose of a heart-healthy fat," says Lisa Hayim, registered dietician and founder of The WellNecessities.
 Avocados are also a good source of dietary fiber, vitamin E, potassium, and more.

 Pro Tip: "If you feel a cold coming on, use a heavy hand when adding the cilantro.
-It's rich in vitamin C and can help to boost immunity," offer The Nutrition Twins.
+It's rich in vitamin C and can help to boost immunity," The Nutrition Twins tell us.
 Nice!

 Scallions or Shallots

-"Add in extra crunch and texture," offers Rebecca Lewis, RD for HelloFresh, a leading healthy meal kit delivery service.
+"Add in extra crunch and texture," says Rebecca Lewis, RD for HelloFresh, a leading healthy meal kit delivery service.
 "These sulphur-containing vegetables also help provide protection for your heart and blood vessels."